Light curves of time-dependent accretion disk in tidal disruption events: Acknowledgments

 \section{Acknowledgments}

 Chenlei Guo thanks Mingjun Liu for his very useful advice on the derivation of equation (\ref{energy conserv2}) and on numerical methods.
+We thank the referee for the very helpful comments, which have made the discussions of our main results more complete.
+We also thank the organizers and participants of the TDE Full Process Simulation Seminar Series for the valuable lectures and discussions.
 This work is supported by the Strategic Priority Research Program of the Chinese Academy of Science (Grant No. XDB0550200), National Key R\&D Program of China (No. 2023YFA1607903) and National Natural Science Foundation of China (Grant No. 12333004, 12173048).